-This is the platform usage fee charged by the company for allowing access to the application.
-The company charges a platform usage fee of each transaction.
+- 17.1 This is the platform usage fee charged by the company for allowing access to the application.
+The company charges a platform usage fee of each transaction. - 17.2 The sale of agriculture commodities is conducted through the e-commerce platform, with the selling price recognized as revenue, reflecting the Company's direct involvement in its transaction.